 Since SMU’s inception, interactive seminars have been a hallmark of its distinctive pedagogy.
 They provide a supportive environment for faculty-student interaction, and foster open discussions and the exchange of ideas among peers.
 From 2015, SMU has also strengthened the development of experiential learning, particularly through its innovative SMU-X pedagogy, which is characterised by inter-disciplinary content; project-based learning; tackling of actual problems faced by organisations; and active student-mentoring by faculty members and industry partners.

 Moving forward, SMU will continue to hold fast to its distinctive interactive pedagogy, while further developing experiential learning through expanded SMU-X offerings, including SMU-X Overseas courses.
 SMU will also place emphasis on personalised learning, which will enable faculty members to be more responsive to students’ individual needs.
 Underpinning the three key pedagogical approaches of personalised, collaborative and interactive, and experiential learning is technology enhanced learning, where technology will enhance personalisation, interaction and collaboration, and experience of the real world.

-The Centre for Teaching Excellence offers faculty development and teaching innovation programmes, as well as consultation and funding support for educational initiatives to enable SMU faculty to teach with assurance and quality.
-Their offerings include the Faculty Teaching Forum, the Peer~CARE programme, the annual Teaching Innovation Week, Emergency Preparedness for Teaching and Learning workshop series and the President Incentive for Blended Learning, to name but a few.
+For teaching to be effective, faculty will continually expand their knowledge and skills to implement the best educational practices.
+To that end, the Centre for Teaching Excellence offers a suite of faculty development and teaching innovation programmes, as well as consultation and funding support for educational initiatives to enable SMU faculty to teach with assurance and quality.
+Their offerings include the Faculty Teaching Forum, the Peer~CARE programme, the annual Teaching Innovation Week, Emergency Preparedness for Teaching and Learning workshop series, and the SMU Experiential Education Day, to name but a few.

 Singapore Management University